samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +3 bonus to attack rolls and damage rolls made with this magic weapon.

-The first time you attack with the weapon on each of your turns, you can transfer some or all of the weapon’s bonus to your Armor Class.
+The first time you attack with the weapon on each of your turns, you can transfer some or all of the weapon's bonus to your Armor Class.
 For example, you could reduce the bonus to your attack rolls and damage rolls to +1 and gain a +2 bonus to Armor Class.
 The adjusted bonuses remain in effect until the start of your next turn, although you must hold the weapon to gain a bonus to AC from it.

 ### [Demon Armor](/magic-items/9228451-demon-armor)

 *Armor (Any Light, Medium, or Heavy), Very Rare (Requires Attunement)*

 While wearing this armor, you gain a +1 bonus to Armor Class, and you know Abyssal.
-In addition, the armor’s clawed gauntlets allow your Unarmed Strikes to deal 1d8 Slashing damage instead of the usual Bludgeoning damage, and you gain a +1 bonus to the attack and damage rolls of your Unarmed Strikes.
+In addition, the armor's clawed gauntlets allow your Unarmed Strikes to deal 1d8 Slashing damage instead of the usual Bludgeoning damage, and you gain a +1 bonus to the attack and damage rolls of your Unarmed Strikes.

-***Curse.*** Once you don this cursed armor, you can’t doff it unless you are targeted by a [Remove Curse](/spells/2618943-remove-curse) spell or similar magic.
+***Curse.*** Once you don this cursed armor, you can't doff it unless you are targeted by a [Remove Curse](/spells/2618943-remove-curse) spell or similar magic.
 While wearing the armor, you have Disadvantage on attack rolls against demons and on saving throws against their spells and special abilities.

 ### [Demonomicon of Iggwilv](/magic-items/9228464-demonomicon-of-iggwilv)

 *Wondrous Item, Artifact (Requires Attunement)*

-This treatise, composed by [Iggwilv](/sources/dnd/dmg-2024/lore-glossary#Iggwilv) the archmage, documents [the Abyss’s](/sources/dnd/dmg-2024/cosmology#Abyss) layers and inhabitants and is widely regarded as the most thorough and blasphemous tome of demonology in the multiverse.
+This treatise, composed by [Iggwilv](/sources/dnd/dmg-2024/lore-glossary#Iggwilv) the archmage, documents [the Abyss's](/sources/dnd/dmg-2024/cosmology#Abyss) layers and inhabitants and is widely regarded as the most thorough and blasphemous tome of demonology in the multiverse.
 The tome recounts both the oldest and most current profanities of the Abyss and demons.
-Demons have attempted to censor the text, and while sections have been ripped from the book’s spine, the general chapters remain, ever revealing demonic secrets.
+Demons have attempted to censor the text, and while sections have been ripped from the book's spine, the general chapters remain, ever revealing demonic secrets.
 Caged behind lines of script roils a secret piece of the Abyss itself, which keeps the book up-to-date, no matter how many pages are removed, and it longs to be more than mere reference material.

 ***Abyssal Lore.*** You can reference the *Demonomicon* whenever you make an Intelligence check to discern information about demons or a Wisdom ([Survival](/sources/dnd/free-rules/playing-the-game#Skills)) check related to the Abyss.
 When you do so, you gain Advantage on the check.

 ***Containment.*** The first ten pages of the *Demonomicon* are blank.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action while holding the book, you can target a Fiend that you can see that is trapped within the area of a [Magic Circle](/spells/2619018-magic-circle) spell.
-The Fiend must succeed on a DC 20 Charisma saving throw with Disadvantage or become trapped within one of the *Demonomicon*’s blank pages, which fills with writing detailing the trapped creature’s widely known name and depravities.
-Once used, this action can’t be used again until the next dawn.
+The Fiend must succeed on a DC 20 Charisma saving throw with Disadvantage or become trapped within one of the *Demonomicon*'s blank pages, which fills with writing detailing the trapped creature's widely known name and depravities.
+Once used, this action can't be used again until the next dawn.

 When you finish a Long Rest, if you and the *Demonomicon* are on the same plane of existence, one trapped creature within the book can attempt to possess you.
 You make a DC 20 Charisma saving throw.
 On a failed save, you are possessed by the creature, which controls you like a puppet.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, the possessing creature can release you and appear in the closest unoccupied space to you.
-On a successful save, the Fiend can’t try to possess you again for 7 days (but another Fiend trapped in the book can certainly try).
+On a successful save, the Fiend can't try to possess you again for 7 days (but another Fiend trapped in the book can certainly try).

 When the tome is discovered, it has 1d4 Fiends occupying its pages—typically an assortment of demons.